Find Schools

 $24,211 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $48,462 to cover tuition and fees at University of Scranton.
 The school does not offer an in-state discount.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $24,211 in student loans.
+On average, bachelor’s degree students take out $24,211 in loans while pursuing their degree.

 Read full report on University of Scranton